 Petition for Relief from License Prohibition

-Georgia has enacted a procedure for individuals prohibited from obtaining weapons licenses as a result of being hospitalized in any mental hospital or alcohol or drug treatment center, or being adjudicated mentally incompetent to stand trail, or adjudicated not guilty by reason of insanity in a criminal trial to petition for relief from the prohibition.14 Such persons may petition the court in which such adjudication, hospitalization, or treatment proceedings, if any, occurred.15 A copy of the petition for relief must be served as notice upon the opposing civil party or the prosecuting attorney for the state, as the case may be, or their successors, who appeared in the underlying case.16 Within 30 days of the receipt of such petition, the court is required to hold a hearing on the petition for relief, in which the prosecuting attorney for the state may represent the interests of the state.17 At the hearing, the court shall receive and consider evidence in a closed proceeding concerning:
+Georgia has enacted a procedure for individuals prohibited from obtaining weapons licenses as a result of being hospitalized in any mental hospital or alcohol or drug treatment center, being adjudicated mentally incompetent to stand trail, or being adjudicated not guilty by reason of insanity in a criminal trial, to petition a court to restore their eligibility for a weapons carry license.15 Such individuals may petition the court in which such adjudication, hospitalization, or treatment proceedings, if any, occurred.16 At the hearing, the court is required to receive and consider evidence in a closed proceeding concerning:

 - The circumstances which caused the person to be subject to the weapons license prohibition;

-- The person’s mental health and criminal history records, if any;18
+- The person’s mental health and criminal history records, if any;17

 - The person’s reputation, which shall be established through character witness statements, testimony, or other character evidence; and

-- Changes in the person’s condition or circumstances since his or her adjudication, hospitalization, or treatment proceedings.19
+- Changes in the person’s condition or circumstances since his or her adjudication, hospitalization, or treatment proceedings.18

-The judge must issue an order of his or her decision within 30 days after the hearing.20 The court is required to grant the petition for relief if the judge finds by a preponderance of the evidence that the person will not likely act in a manner dangerous to public safety in carrying a weapon and that granting the relief will not be contrary to the public interest.21 If the court grants the petition for relief, the clerk of the court shall report the order to the Georgia Crime Information Center immediately, and in no case later than ten business days after the date of such order.22 If the court denies the petition, the person may not petition for relief more than once every two years.23 Additionally, a person who has been hospitalized as an inpatient may not petition for relief under this process prior to being discharged from such treatment.24
+The judge must issue an order of his or her decision within 30 days after the hearing.19 The court is required to grant the petition for relief if the judge finds by a preponderance of the evidence that the person will not likely act in a manner dangerous to public safety in carrying a weapon and that granting the relief will not be contrary to the public interest.20 If the court grants the petition for relief, the clerk of the court is directed to report the order to the Georgia Crime Information Center immediately, and in no case later than 10 business days after the date of such order.21 If the court denies the petition, the person may not petition for relief once every two years.22

 Firearm Safety Training